 If you are eligible to book an upgraded seat, however, you can do so while you’re booking your flight.
 You can also request an upgrade with miles by calling United Reservations at 1-800-UNITED-1 (1-800-864-8331), inquiring at the gate or check-in counter within 24 hours of departure, or signing in to your MileagePlus account online.

 Since your miles don’t expire, there’s no harm in waiting until you’re ready to use your miles for flights.
-But if you really don’t anticipate flying on United at all you can also use your miles in other ways—you just likely won’t get as much value from them as for flights.
-You can redeem miles for a wide range of things:
+But if you really don’t anticipate flying on United at all, you can also use your miles in other ways—you just likely won’t get as much value from them as for flights.
+You can redeem miles for a wide range of things, including:

-- Buy in-flight United Wi-Fi, United Club membership, or TSA Precheck
+- Buying in-flight United Wi-Fi, United Club membership, or TSA Precheck

-- Book hotel stays, car rentals, events, Broadway shows, and cruises
+- Booking hotel stays, car rentals, events, Broadway shows, and cruises

 United Airlines Elite Status